Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Moduli space of Riemann surfaces: a tale of three volumes

 When the side of the cube is an integer, which to avoid confusion we denote as $b$, the combinatorial model also has a notion of integral points: the points in $C_b^{\Z} \coloneqq C_b \cap \Z^3$, i.e.~points on the surface of the cube with integer coordinates.
 In this case, it makes sense to define the discrete area of the cube's surface as the number of such integral points:

 The factor $\frac{1 + (-1)^b}{2}$ enforces that $b$ is an even integer: otherwise, $C_b^{\Z}$ is empty, since at least one coordinate would be a half-integer.
-Notice that this discrete area already encodes information about the continuous one: the leading term of $6b^2 + 2$ is precisely $6b^2$, or, more suggestively,
+Notice that this discrete area already encodes information about the continuous one: the leading term of $6b^2 + 2$ is precisely $6b^2$, that is,

-This is not a coincidence but an instance of the general correspondence between lattice point counting and integration.
+This is not a coincidence but an instance of the general correspondence between lattice point counting and integration, known as Ehrhart theory.
 Geometrically, it expresses the fact that by counting lattice points on an increasingly finer mesh, one recovers the continuous volume in the limit.
-It can also be seen as a convergence of the Dirac delta measure on the rescaled lattice points of the volume to the Euclidean measure on the top-dimensional faces of the cube's surface.
+It can also be seen as a convergence of the Dirac delta measure on the rescaled lattice points on the cube's surfaces to the Euclidean measure on the top-dimensional faces.

-To summarize, the same topological space, namely the $2$-sphere, admits two natural geometries, smooth and combinatorial, the first with a natural notion of area, and the second with both an area and a discrete area.
+To summarize, the same topological space, namely the topological $2$-sphere, admits two natural geometries, smooth and combinatorial, the first with a natural notion of area, and the second with both an area and a discrete area.

-It is also worth mentioning that there exists a third model of the $2$-sphere: the \emph{complex-geometric} one, namely the projective line.
-On $\P^1$, it is natural to compare differential forms.
-For instance, via the stereographic projection, one can express the symplectic form $L^2 \sin\theta \, d\theta \wedge d\varphi$ on the sphere in $(z,\bar{z})$ coordinates on $\P^1$, yielding
+It is also worth mentioning that there exists a third model of the $2$-sphere: the \emph{complex-geometric} one, namely the projective line $\P^1 = \C \cup \set{\infty}$.
+On $\P^1$, it is natural to consider cohomology classes defined by complex vector bundles.
+A natural question then arises: can we express the cohomology classes representing the symplectic forms from the smooth and combinatorial models under the appropriate isomorphisms?
+The answer is yes.
+For instance, via the stereographic projection, one can identify the cohomology class of the symplectic form $L^2 \sin\theta \, d\theta \wedge d\varphi$ on the sphere with the first Chern class of the hyperplane line bundle $\mc{O}(1) \to \P^1$:

-The above equality is somewhat surprising: the left-hand side is intrinsic to the differential-geometric nature of the smooth sphere $S_L$, while the right-hand side is intrinsic to the complex geometry of $\P^1$.
-The comparison is made possible only through the stereographic projection.
-A similar comparison can be established with the area of the cube's surface.
+This equality is rather striking: the left-hand side is intrinsic to the differential-geometric nature of the round sphere $S_L$, while the right-hand side is intrinsic to the complex geometry of $\P^1$ and, a priori, it has nothing to do with a notion of area.
+The comparison is made possible only through the isomorphism between $\P^1$ and $S_L$.
+A similar correspondence can be established with the area form arising from the combinatorial model.